digitalbazaar/bitstring/README.md

 ```

 ### decodeBits({encoded})
-Decodes and uncompresses a given a base64url encoded string to a Uint8Array.
+Decodes and uncompresses a given base64url encoded string to a Uint8Array.
 ```js
 await Bitstring.decodeBits({encoded});
 ```